Editor's note: This story was originally published in February. The fight has been rescheduled for June 6 in Miami

 Wait, what was that about 'legitimate bouts'?

-Nothing has been announced for Feb.
-20 other than Mayweather vs. Paul, but similar spectacles of the past have headlined events also featuring bouts between actual professional boxers, some of them significant.
+Similar spectacles of the past have headlined events, while also featuring bouts between actual professional boxers, some of them significant.

 When Logan Paul had his rematch against KSI at Staples Center in November 2019, for example, there were two world championship fights on the undercard: Billy Joe Saunders defended his WBO super middleweight title and Devin Haney put his WBC lightweight belt on the line.